swiftlang/swift-evolution/proposals/NNNN-swiftpm-package-resolved-lock-file.md

 Scripts and workflows have to migrated when adopting the new Swift version that includes the updated commands.
 The biggest change is the removal of swift package resolve .
-Any script that was currently using swift package resolve needs to evaluate why it was using it and either migrate to swift package fetch or swift package update.
+Any script that was currently using swift package resolve needs to evaluate why it was using it and either migrate to `swift package fetch` or `swift package update`.

-The build/run/test commands are staying mostly the same and we expect very few people have to adapt their scripts.
-The biggest difference is the check that the `Package.resolved` file is up-to-date which might requires users to add a `--automatically-resolve-when-outdated`.
+The `build`/`run`/`test` commands are staying mostly the same and we expect very few people have to adapt their scripts.
+The biggest difference is the check that the `Package.resolved` file is up-to-date which might require users to add a `--automatically-resolve-when-outdated` flag.

 ## Future directions

 ### Target/Host specific dependency resolution

-In the future, we can extend the the fetch command to be able to fetch dependencies for specific target/host triplets.
-This however, is something that requires changes to the Package manifest and is outside the scope of this proposal.
+In the future, we can extend the the `fetch` command to be able to fetch dependencies for specific target/host triples.
+This however, is something that requires changes to the `Package.swift` manifest and is outside the scope of this proposal.

 ### Vendor command